cedar-policy/rfcs/text/0028-generalized-entity-data-source.md

 ### Alternative E

-Instead of changing `Entities`, `Entity`, and `is_authorized()` as suggested in the main body of this RFC, we could provide new versions of these types and functions -- say, `EvaluatedEntities`, `EvaluatedEntity`, and `is_authorized_generic()` -- which have the behaviors proposed in the main body of the RFC.
+Instead of changing `Entities`, `Entity`, and `is_authorized()` as suggested in the current RFC, we could provide new versions of these types and functions -- say, `EvaluatedEntities`, `EvaluatedEntity`, and `is_authorized_generic()` -- which have the behaviors proposed in the current RFC.
 This avoids making any breaking changes to existing types and functions.

 The downsides of this alternative include: